 Green Mountain Railroad is a 2.5 mile loop trail located near Bar Harbor, Maine and is rated as moderate.
-The trail is primarily used for hiking and is accessible from April until November.
+The trail is primarily used for hiking and is best used from April until November.

 Once upon a time, as the children's story goes, "There was a little train that could."
 Well, in the 1800's ythere was just such a train, and it was called the Green Mountain railway.
 It was a small cog train that ran from one end of Eagle Lake up to the summit of green Mountain- renamed later to Cadillac Mountain.
 The company would go bankrupt and the rails and tracks were torn up and sold, but the railroad spikes had to remain in place because they had been driven so deep into the granite of Cadillac Mountain they could not be removed.
 And though accounts state all of the rail was removed, this is not the case, one sole section of rail remains in place on the side of Cadillac Mountain.
 The path the train took remained very popular with hikers for many years after that, until it was abandoned by the park.

 So how does one locate a trail by many accounts no one knows where it ran?
 It took me a few years of searching for it off and on, and one afternoon we ended up tripping over a railroad spike in the brush.
 That's how I located it, anyways.
 One big problem was that on Google Books, one account states it knows the location of the lost trail, and than goes on to give the wrong pull over as the starting point.